Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Summary and Discussion

 \section{Summary and Discussion}

 In this paper, we have worked out solutions for two vortex molecules consisting of four half-quantized non-Abelian vortices in the neutron $^3P_2$ superfluids in the presence of the external magnetic field parallel to the angular momentum of the vortices.
 We have found two characteristic transitions at $|\Vec{B}|<B_{\rm c}$ and $|\Vec{B}|\geq B_{\rm c}$ as a result of the proximity effect between the two vortex molecules.
 At $0<|\Vec{B}|<B_{\rm c}$ where the C-core vortex molecule with three $D_4$BN solitons is stabilized in the $D_2$BN ground state, two isolated vortex molecules dimerize through covalent bonds of $D_4$BN solitons namely the solitons shared by the two molecules.
-At $\Vec{B}=0$ where the F-core vortex molecule with a $D_4$BN soliton is the most stable state in the UN ground state, not only dimerization but also the transition of the vortex core state from F state to C state simultaneously occurs.
+At $\Vec{B}=0$ where the F-core vortex molecule with a $D_4$BN soliton is the most stable state in the UN ground state, not only dimerization but also the transition of the vortex core state from the F state to the C state simultaneously occurs.
 There are also metastable isolated C-core vortex molecules and the dimerized vortex molecule which are continuously changed from states at $0<|\Vec{B}|<B_{\rm c}$.
 Our results suggest that a dimerized F-core vortex molecule never exist.
 This situation is similar to the chemical dimerization in which two molecules having only a $\sigma$ bond cannot dimerize and those having more than two bonds consisting of a $\sigma$ bond and one or two $\pi$ bonds can dimerize.
 Because the F-core vortex molecule has only one $D_4$BN soliton, the vortex core needs to change from F state to C state with three $D_4$BN solitons for isolated F-core vortex molecules to dimerize.
-At $|\Vec{B}|\geq B_{\rm c}$ where the C-core vortex molecule with three $D_2$BN soliton is stabilized in $D_4$BN ground state, no dimerization occurs.
+At $|\Vec{B}|\geq B_{\rm c}$ where the C-core vortex molecule with three $D_2$BN soliton is stabilized in the $D_4$BN ground state, no dimerization occurs.
 Instead, a transition of the molecule angle from $\theta_{\rm molecule}=0$ to $\theta_{\rm molecule}=\pi/2$ occurs.
-The main results are summarized as the $|\Vec{B}|$-$\Omega$ phase diagram shown in Fig.~\ref{fig:phase_diagram}.
+The main results are summarized as the $|\Vec{B}|$--$\Omega$ phase diagram shown in Fig.~\ref{fig:phase_diagram}.
 We have also obtained some trimerized and tetramerized vortex molecule states as three and four vortex molecule solutions, respectively.
+As candidates for what happens at neutron star interiors, solutions with many vortices have also been calculated.
+Being different from regular triangular structure expected for singlet-pairing superfluids, the vortex configuration becomes irregular due to polymerizations of vortex molecules for $|\Vec{B}|<B_{\rm c}$ and a frustration between the spatial arrangement and the internal alignments of vortex molecules for $|\Vec{B}|>B_{\rm c}$.